openaq/openaq-info/FAQ.md

 **12. How are the data licensed?**

-The data is licensed under [CC-By 4.0](https://github.com/openaq/openaq-api/blob/develop/LICENSE.md).
+Air quality data is factual in nature, and in some jurisdictions may not be subject to copyright or other protections, limiting its use or distribution.
+However, in some jurisdictions, copyright and/or laws and regulations may apply to some of the data on the OpenAQ platform.

+A number of our sources provide their air quality data under specific licensing, such as Creative Commons licensing or open government licenses, which require source attribution.
+Regardless of such requirements, we believe in the importance of attributing data sources and strongly encourage everyone to do so.
 Read our [Data Policy](https://github.com/openaq/openaq-info/blob/master/DATA-POLICY.md) for more information.

 <a name="storage"/>